theerfan/Q/Open_Hackathon.md

 **The top team will receive summer internships at CERN (up to 3 available)**.

-The top team will be determined based on the following criteria:
+The top team will be determined based on the following collective criteria:

 *Open Hackathon project*:
 - Scientific and/or technical ability demonstrated.